-There is poor draft in the fireplace after new installation
+Poor draft in the stove after new installation

-- Check the dimensions of the chimney so that they correspond to the ones stated in the installation instructions. - Check that there is nothing in the chimney to restrict the smoke and that no nearby buildings or trees affect the wind around the chimney.
+- Check the dimensions of the chimney so that they correspond to the ones stated in the installation instructions. - Check that there is nothing in the chimney to restrict the smoke and that no nearby buildings or trees affect the winds around the chimney.